rgommers/meson/docs/markdown/Dependencies.md

 Supports the BLAS and LAPACK components of macOS Accelerate, also referred to as the vecLib framework.
 ILP64 support is only available on macOS 13.3 and up.
-From macOS 13.3, Accelerate ships with two different builds of 32-bit (LP64) BLAS and LAPACK.
-Meson will default to the newer of those builds, by defining `ACCELERATE_NEW_LAPACK`, unless `MACOS_DEPLOYMENT_TARGET` is set to a version lower than 13.3.
+From macOS 13.3 and iOS 16.4, Accelerate ships with two different builds of 32-bit (LP64) BLAS and LAPACK.
+Meson will default to the newer of those builds, by defining `ACCELERATE_NEW_LAPACK`, unless `MACOS_DEPLOYMENT_TARGET` is set to a version lower than 13.3, or `IPHONEOS_DEPLOYMENT_TARGET` is set to a version lower than 16.4.

 ```meson
 accelerate_dep = dependency('accelerate',